galacticsanjay/galacticsanjay.github.io/docs/index.md

 spectral class: WN5H

-Description: R136A1(the most massive/brightest star that scientists discovered so far) is a heavy, dense and bright star that is very far away from the sun which makes it very hard to calculate the exact peramiters of R136A1 like mass, brightness and etc.
+Description: R136A1(the most massive/brightest star that scientists discovered so far) is a heavy, dense and bright star that is very far away from the sun which makes it very hard to calculate the exact perimeters of R136A1 like mass, brightness and etc.